Japan at the 2024 Summer Olympics: Competitors

+Mitsugi Ogata served as Japan's chef de mission.

-The following is the list of number of competitors in the Games.
+The following is the list of the number of the competitors representing Japan in the Games.

+Archery

+Japan fielded a full squad of men's team recurve by virtue of their bronze-medal victory at the 2023 World Championships in Berlin, Germany, obtaining one of three spots available at that competition.

+Artistic swimming

+Japan fielded a full-squad of eight artistic swimmers to compete in the open team and women's duet event, by virtue of the five highest rank eligible nations in the combined open team results, at the 2024 World Aquatics Championships in Doha, Qatar.

 Athletics

 Japanese track and field athletes achieved the entry standards for Paris 2024, either by passing the direct qualifying mark (or time for track and road races) or by world ranking, in the following events (a maximum of 3 athletes each):